en_USEnglish

 Less flexibility than OpenStack

-Due to its more application-oriented nature, OpenShift offers less flexibility and customization than OpenStack.
+Due to its more application-centric nature, OpenShift offers less flexibility and customization than OpenStack.

-Some of OpenShift's advanced features may entail additional costs for businesses, which can be a limiting factor.
+Some advanced features of OpenShift may incur additional costs for businesses, which can be a limiting factor.

 Learning

-Learning OpenShift may require additional time and effort for developers unfamiliar with the technology.
+Learning OpenShift may require additional time and effort for developers who are unfamiliar with the technology.

 Benefits comparison